quil-lang/quil/rfcs/analog/proposal.md

 phase that will be mixed into the control signal.
 The frame frequencies are with respect to the absolute "lab frame".

 Quilt has two notions of _waveforms_.
-Custom waveforms are defined using DEFWAVEFORM as a list of complex numbers which represent the desired waveform envelope, along with a sample rate.
+Custom waveforms are defined using DEFWAVEFORM as a list of complex numbers which represent the desired waveform envelope.
 Each complex number represents one sample of the waveform.
-The exact time to play a waveform can be determined by dividing by the _sample rate_, which is in units of samples per second.
+The exact time to play a waveform on a particular frame can be determined by dividing the number of samples by the _sample rate_ of the frame, which is in units of samples per second.

-**NOTE**: Quilt frames also have an associated sample rate, which may be specified in the corresponding `DEFFRAME` block, and are ultimately determined/enforced at link time by the underlying control hardware which the frame is associated to.
-If a custom waveform is applied (via `PULSE` or `CAPTURE`) to a frame for which it has an incompatible sample rate, the behavior is undefined.

 There are also some built-in waveform generators which take as a parameter the duration of the waveform in seconds, alleviating the need to know the sample